How smarter inventory management strategies can help auto parts suppliers protect their margins

 To create more flexibility here, you’ll have to collaborate with your suppliers.
 Start conversations, discuss options and remember that during a difficult time for the automotive industry, a willingness to work together can help you all come out stronger on the other side.

-What tools or processes do you need to strengthen inventory management and cash flow?
+What tools or processes do you need to strengthen inventory management?

 Also important is getting clear on where you are, where you want to go and the specific steps you’ll need to get there.
-Here, you’ll often benefit from an assessment by a third-party advisor.
+Establishing baselines and KPIs will allow you to work with more direction and focus.

 An advisor can take a look at your financials, operations and overall flexibility to help you develop a clear path forward.
-This will often involve suggestions to strengthen your data analytics capacity and process improvements to drive more flexible production outcomes.
+This will often involve suggestions to strengthen your data analytics capacity and to improve processes to drive more flexible production outcomes.

 How Wipfli can help

 We help automotive manufacturers and parts suppliers to strengthen their businesses and navigate change.
-Let’s talk about your goals and how you can achieve them.
+Let’s talk about your goals and how you can lean on strategies like smarter inventory management to achieve them.
 Start a conversation.

 Let’s put your business on stronger footing